· Home

 Download the latest version

-After unpacking the .sit file, make sure you read the instructions in the supplied Read-Me file.
+To get the latest version of OzTeX (6), click here.
+The .zip file is about 10MB.
+After unpacking it, make sure you read the instructions in the supplied Read-Me file.

 * * *